open-contracting/notebooks-ocds/README.md

 # Kingfisher Notebooks

-A collection of Jupyter notebooks for working with data in [OCDS Kingfisher Process](https://kingfisher-process.readthedocs.io/en/latest/).
+A collection of Jupyter notebooks for working with data in [Kingfisher Process](https://kingfisher-process.readthedocs.io/en/latest/).

 ## Notebooks